guokai8/eoffice/README.md

 ## append was supported if you want add figures or tables.
 ```
 ## Note
-The _eoffice_ just a package for funs.
+The _eoffice_ just a package for funs. _eoffice_ depends on _officer_ and _rvg_ package which include all fantastic functions.
+Here, _eoffice_ provides simplified functions which could be save some time to learn the complete functions from above packages.
+Also there is a wonderful package already there called _export_.
+Comparing with that package, _eoffice_ include own features which I think really helpful to me.

 ## Contact information